 If the power is on but there is no video, remove all add-on cables (besides power & video).
+Use a different monitor to determine if the fault lies with it.
 Use the speaker to determine if any beep codes exist.
-Refer to Appendix B, "BIOS Error Codes" for details.
+Refer to "Beep Codes" on page 154, and Appendix B, "BIOS Error Codes" for details.